golemfactory/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 * a single task on a single provider (`.run()` method).
 * multiple tasks on available providers (`.map()` and `.forEach()` methods).
 The number of providers is defined by the user, providers may be used more than once until all tasks are executed.
-* a specific command run once per engaged provider (`.beforeEach()`).
-This allows to run some initialisation before processing main batch of tasks.
+* an initialising command run once per engaged provider (`.beforeEach()`).
+This allows to prepare workers before processing main batch of tasks.

+User can also define how the Job is realised by defining maximum numer of providers engaged to execute tasks (`maxParallelTasks` parameter).

 ### Defining Tasks

-Tasks are defined as worker functions.
-The function receives worker context that can be used to:
+Tasks are defined as task functions.
+The simplest function contains just a single `run()` call on worker context `ctx`.
+You can run commands in sequence or chain them into batches.
+In this section you be provided with examples showing how to:

 * run a single command on remote computer (`.run()` method).
-Commands can be run in sequence.
-* organise a set of commands into a batch: (`.beginBatch()` method) with 2 different output forms:
+* organise a set of commands into a batch: (`.beginBatch()` method) with 2 different output types:
 	* Promise (`.end()` method)
 	* stream (`.endStream()` method)

-These commands may be combined with other methods designed to trasfer files to and from a provider.
+`run` commands may be combined with other worker context methods.

 ### Sending Data to and from Providers